-Articles may be retracted or withdrawn by their authors, academic or institutional sponsor, editor or publisher, because of pervasive error or unsubstantiated or irreproducible data.
+Journals may retract or withdraw articles based on information from their authors, academic or institutional sponsor, editor or publisher, because of pervasive error or unsubstantiated or irreproducible data.
+NLM creates links in PubMed between citations for original articles and citations for retraction notices based on information published by the journal.
 NLM does not differentiate between articles that are retracted because of honest error and those that are retracted because of scientific misconduct or plagiarism.

 Retraction notices must clearly state that the article in question is being retracted or withdrawn in whole by an author of the retracted paper or author’s legal counsel; by the head of the department, dean, or director of the laboratory where the paper was produced; or by the journal editor.

 Retraction notices must be labeled and published in citable form; that is, the retraction must appear on a numbered page in an issue of the journal that published the retracted article.
 For online journals or online-only content, the retraction notice must be readily discernable in the table of contents of a subsequent issue and must be associated with identifiable pagination or elocation.

 Data providers can find more guidance in XML help for data providers: Errata, retractions and comments and XML help for data providers: Ahead of print Withdrawn Policy.